Pythagoras and his Travels in Egypt

 The priests of ancient Egypt conducted their magic within their great temples.

-The mystery schools of ancient Egypt were institutions where individuals were initiated into the secrets of the universe and the divine.
+The schools were occupied by priests, who initiated individuals into the secret wisdom and knowledge of the civilization.
 These schools taught a variety of subjects, including mathematics, astronomy, geometry, metaphysics, and spirituality.
 Learn more about the philosophy of ancient Egypt, including the meaning of the ankh symbol, by clicking here.

 The mystery schools of ancient Egypt were centers of spiritual awakening, where individuals were able to access higher states of consciousness and attain a deeper understanding of their true nature.
 The teachings of the mystery schools have been passed down through the ages and contain the key to unlocking the mysteries of the universe and our place within it.